 Best LED: Feit Electric G25 Dimmable LED Light Bulb, Daylight (60-Watt Equivalent)

 The Feit G25 Daylight LED bulb is a great option if you want the distinctive globe shape of many bathroom bulbs but the energy efficiency and excellent color contrasts of an LED bulb.
 Ideal for bathroom vanity light fixtures or open fixtures where the bulb is on display, this clear glass G25 LED bulb is equivalent to a 60-watt bulb but uses just 5.5 watts of energy.
 These bulbs last a long time—just over 13 years, depending on hours-per-day usage.

 The bright, pure white light produced by this LED bulb is perfect for bathrooms and is just right for applying makeup or checking colors in an outfit.
-Like many other LED bulbs, it has a CRI rating of 90+, which means color contrasts are easy to see and appear more vivid.
-It’s also dimmable, and compatible for use in enclosed fixtures as well.
+However, these light bulbs offer 500 lumens of brightness, which is less than many other options.
+Like many other LED bulbs, this Feit option has a CRI rating of 90+, which means color contrasts are easy to see and appear more vivid.
+It’s also dimmable and compatible for use in enclosed fixtures as well.

 Best Budget: EcoSmart A19 Non-Dimmable LED Light Bulb (60-watt equivalent)

 Great task lighting